kora11e/Machine-Learning-Fast-API-Modeling/README.md

 ## Insurance Charges Prediction with Fast API

+Authors:
+Karol Rochalski
+Jamal Al-Shaweai

+Run via venv for notebook models or dockerfile for API

 ### Regression Model

 This notebook focuses on building and evaluating regression models to predict target outcomes based on input features using machine learning techniques.
 The project explores several regression algorithms — including Linear Regression, Decision Tree Regressor, Random Forest, and XGBoost Regressor — to identify the most effective predictive model.